-The Company's new mid-term management plan "NC2026" includes a medium-term digital strategy as one of the core management strategies.
-The basic policy behind the new digital strategy is to enhance the management information infrastructure and strengthen group-wide security.
+The Company's mid-term management plan "NC2026" includes a medium-term digital strategy as one of the core management strategies.
+The basic policy behind the digital strategy is to enhance the management information infrastructure and strengthen group-wide security.
 To implement the digital strategy and promote data-driven management and digital transformation initiatives, we need specialized expertise in IT and digital technology.
 In addition, threats to information security have been increasing year by year, and we believe that IT/digital skills are necessary to strengthen countermeasures against these.

 Mr. Kenichi Yokota holds multiple national certifications in the IT and digital fields for information technology engineers and other experts.
 With that specialized knowledge, he has led many initiatives aimed at strengthening the Group's overall information security.
-Additionally, Mr. Takashi Shigemori and Mr. Noriya Yokota both have broad expertise in the IT and digital field, having served as CIOs or equivalent positions at major global companies.
+Additionally, both Mr. Noriaki Takeshita and Mr. Noriya Yokota have served as CIO or in equivalent positions at a major company with global operations, attesting to their wide range of knowledge in the IT and digital fields.